gilbarbara/react-floater/README.md

 </Floater>;
 ```

-This works transparently with styled-components (and possible other modules):
+This works with styled-components (and other css-in-js libraries):

 ```typescript jsx
 const Wrapper = styled.div`